mras0/mjs/doc/es5/es5.md

 # Supporting ECMAScript 5th Edition

-Annex D, E and F contain lists of the necessary changes.

 ## TODO
 - Annex C Strict Mode (Changes need to be done at parser level to support emitting SyntaxError in various places)
 - `get` / `set`